 Do your research

-Before you apply for apprenticeships, it's important to know what employers in your chosen field will be expecting of you, as well as what each specific apprenticeship will involve.
+Before you apply for apprenticeships, it's important to know what employers in your chosen field will be expecting of you, as well as what each apprenticeship will involve.

-As apprenticeships are open to a range of applicants, with some asking for no more than being over the age of 16 and not in full-time education as entry requirements, employers aren't necessarily looking to hire candidates with the most prior work experience or highest level of qualification.
+Apprenticeships are open to a range of applicants and can be found all year round.
+Some employers will ask for no more than being over the age of 16 and not in full-time education as their entry requirements.
+This shows that they aren't necessarily looking to hire candidates with the most prior work experience or highest level of qualification.

-Your ability to demonstrate hard skills, such as IT literacy or a grasp of a second language, and soft skills, such as excellent communication and organisation - as well as your career ambitions - will be highly valued.
-For instance, you don't need to have had an office job to apply for an HR apprenticeship.
-You'll be able to impress if you discuss the time management and organisation skills you picked up completing school work.
+Your ability to demonstrate hard skills, such as IT literacy or a grasp of a second language, and soft skills, such as excellent communication and organisation - along with your career ambitions - will be highly valued.

-By doing your research you'll have a clearer picture of how to make a good impression, which will vary depending on the level of apprenticeship you're applying for - for instance, to apply for a degree apprenticeship you'll usually need at least two A-levels and some relevant experience.
-Find out more at what is an apprenticeship?
+By doing your research, you'll have a clearer picture of how to make a good impression, which will vary depending on the level of apprenticeship you're applying for.

 Tailor your apprenticeship CV and cover letter

 A strong CV is the backbone of any apprenticeship application.
 It needs to look and sound professional, demonstrating clearly and concisely your suitability for the position.

 Use a simple font, divide sections clearly and use bullet points for ease of reading.
 Your CV will need to include: